cefengxu/hadk_readme/docs/index.md

 # HADK Development Documentation

-Welcome to the HADK framework development documentation!
+Welcome to the HADK framework development documentation.

 ## What It Is